What is Probate?

 • The estate contains shares or substantial assets

-• If there is any question as to the validity or correct interpretation of the Will
+• Someone pursues answers as to the validity or correct interpretation of the Will

 Why is Probate Necessary?